10 Questions to Ask Before Buying a Leasehold Flat in Newington Green

-If you are buying a flat or apartment in Newington Green the chances are you will be buying the leasehold.
+If you are buying a flat or apartment in Newington Green, the chances are you will be purchasing the leasehold.
 A leasehold gives the purchaser the right to occupy the property for the period specified in the lease.

-Buying a leasehold can be tricky; here are our shortlist of questions to ask before you make an offer.
+Buying a leasehold can be tricky; here are ten questions to ask before you make an offer.

 1. How long is left on the lease?

 At the moment, leaseholders have a legal right to extend their lease but only after living in the property for two years.
 You can ask the seller to start the formal lease extension process and continue it yourself after purchasing the property.
-The costs of extending a lease are significant and comprise the premium payable to the freeholder, legal expenses and taxes.
+The costs of extending a lease are high and comprise the premium payable to the freeholder, legal expenses and taxes.
 If the lease has less than 80 years to run, the price is even higher as the leaseholder must pay the ‘marriage value’.
 The marriage value is the increase in the value of the apartment resulting from the lease extension.

 2. How much is the ground rent?

-3. How much is the service charge and what is included?
+4. How much is the service charge, and what is included?

 Most leaseholders will pay service charges to the freeholder or company responsible for managing the property.
-This covers all the activities that are needed to maintain the building including, buildings insurance, maintenance and repairs and provision of leisure facilities, concierge services or additional security.
+This covers all the activities needed to maintain the building, including building insurance, maintenance and repairs, provision of leisure facilities, concierge services, or additional security.

 Service charge could be anything between a few hundred pounds and thousands of pounds per year for luxury apartment blocks.
-Ensure you understand when and how you have to pay the service charge to the managing agents and exactly what it covers.
+Ensure you understand when and how to pay the service charge and precisely what it covers.

-Make sure you find out any restrictions or consents that are stipulated in the lease.
+Make sure you find any restrictions or consents stipulated in the lease.
 For instance, pets may not be allowed, or you may need permission to undertake home improvements or to run a business from your property.

-Find out as much as you can about the managing agents as it is their job to make sure the property and the facilities and communal areas are kept in good repair.
+Find out as much as you can about the managing agents as it is their job to make sure the property, facilities and communal areas are kept in good repair.
 Try to find out their reputation either by internet searches or by asking other residents in the building.

 For more information about leasehold property for sale in and around Newington Green contact M&M Property today.